Database Operations Guide

 Transaction Processing & RPC

-For database atomic operations and complex operations, you can utilize Supabase's RPC (Remote Procedure Call) functions.
+For database atomicity operations and complex operations, you can use Supabase's RPC (Remote Procedure Call) functions.

-RPC are PostgreSQL functions defined directly in the database that can be called directly through the Supabase client, providing more powerful functionality than regular SQL queries.
+RPC functions are PostgreSQL functions defined directly in the database that can be called directly through the Supabase client, offering more powerful functionality than regular SQL queries.

 const { error: usageError } = await supabaseAdmin.rpc('upsert_and_set_subscription_credits', {